Daculliber/secure_config/README.md

 > The timestamp of the file, if read before copying the file, can be changed with easily available tools (if the attacker copies the file before reading the timestamp, this won't work).

-> The content is encrypted, but for certain purposes, the attacker might just need to restore an older file without tampering it's content.
+> The content is encrypted, but for certain purposes (like hiding some new activity from a log), the attacker might just need to restore an older file without tampering it's content.

 > If the encryption password is not securely stored, I don't even need to mention.
 (That wouldn't acutually be my fault though.)